mdnpascual/Categorized_VRLauncher/README.md

 **To Look up your steamID:**

 1) You must login your account in a browser
 2) Click your profile picture on the top right corner
 3) Copy the URL in the address bar (Example: https://steamcommunity.com/id/MDuh/)
 4) Go here: https://steamid.eu/ and paste your profile url on the blue searchbox
 5) Copy the bold string in "Community ID" (Example: "76561198046980920")
 6) Paste the string in the program in the SteamID textbox

 **To Look up your Steam Web API Key:**

 1) You must login your account in a browser
 2) Go here: https://steamcommunity.com/dev/apikey and generate/request a new API Key
+3) Put any domain name and click "I agree" checkbox
 3) Get the Key string and paste it in the Steam Web API Key textbox

 Press the Save Information and everytime you run the program, it will remember your steamID and steam web api key.